 - Evaluating possible cosmetic enhancements of your smile

-Preventive services of your oral hygiene visit may include:
+Preventive services may include:

 - Oral cancer examination and screening